 Best Practices for AMP Email

-There are a few things you can do to ensure that you and your recipients have a better experience with AMP Email.
+Now that you have gone through the steps for sending an AMP Email, here are a few things you can do to ensure that you and your recipients have a better experience with AMP Email.

-- Your AMP Email use-case needs to be well thought out, with absolute benefits to your recipients.
+- Your AMP Email use case needs to be well thought out, with absolute benefits to your recipients.
 Creating an AMP Email because it’s an exciting new venture might be the worst reason to try it out.

 - Try to take full advantage of the AMP Emails’ capabilities.

-- These emails can update dynamically with the most up-to-date information that is most suitable and personalized to your recipients.
+a) These emails can update dynamically with the most up-to-date information that is most suitable and personalized to your recipients.

 - Follow the security requirements dictated by Google.